 The Lisianthus is a flower known by many names but whatever you choose to call them, their beauty is undeniable.
 They’re often compared to similar looking flowers, offering an affordable alternative to many of your more expensive floral faves.

-But we think Lisianthus deserves to stand some time in the spotlight, so it’s time to highlight some of their amazing qualities.
+But we think Lisianthus deserves to spend some time in the spotlight, so it’s time to highlight some of their amazing qualities.
 Just you wait and see they may even become your first choice.
 So if we’ve hyped them up enough to pique your interest, it’s probably time to learn a little more about the lovely Lisianthus.

 Fun Facts About Lisianthus